pakizarashid/thesis/README.md

 - The PGD hybrid's audio-quality numbers at the final operating point (PESQ 1.747 / STOI 0.887) are a n=4 spot-check, not the n=50 sample size used for the watermark-only baseline in Section 7.
 - Stage 3's Run 3 (the final, chance-exact independently-verified result) is a weight-only resume from Run 2's surviving checkpoint — Adam's optimizer momentum was not preserved across the resume, only the LoRA weights, so Run 3 is not a bit-perfect continuation of Run 2, though the training objective and total epoch count match what was originally planned.
 - Stage 3's independent verification uses n=25 per run (n=50 combined across the two verified runs); this size was chosen to match Section 1/6's established evaluation protocol and is corroborated by internal training-log consistency across many more validation checks per run, but is smaller than Section 3's n=100 PGD evaluations.
+- **Watermark survival under real zero-shot cloning is weak-to-nonexistent on the two models tested, and this is a genuinely different finding from Section 1's augmentation-robustness reproduction (Section 9).** Near-chance under YourTTS (protected or unprotected — PGD-protection doesn't change this), and real-but-far-below-VoiceMark's-claimed-95%+ under XTTS.
+This is not the same claim as "traceability works" and Section 1's reproduction of VoiceMark's own published table should not be read as implying it does.
+F5-TTS (one of VoiceMark's own three tested models) is blocked by a genuine environment conflict, not skipped by choice — see the status note at the top of `src/eval/f5tts_transfer_eval.py`.
+CosyVoice and MaskGCT (VoiceMark's other two tested models) have not been attempted at all.
 - **This project has not tested VoiceMark's own standard robustness attack list.** VoiceMark's paper reports robustness against EnCodec re-encoding, resampling, amplitude scaling, filtering, additive white noise, and MP3 compression.
 This repo's "Augmentation robustness" table (Section 1) tests a *different* set of corruptions (masking, shuffling, replacing, a neural/VC-style proxy) borrowed from the voice-conversion literature, not VoiceMark's own set.
 The two are not directly comparable, and the gap has not been closed — running VoiceMark's exact attack list is straightforward future work, not yet started.
 - **SMOS (subjective mean opinion score) has not been run.** Every other metric in this repo is automated; SMOS requires a human-listening study and was deliberately deferred until the checkpoint was final, to avoid re-running it after every scale-up.
 The checkpoint is now locked (`stage1_final_scaleup_recalibrated`), so this is the one planned metric still outstanding — see the project timeline for when it's scheduled.
 - **The AudioPure gap (Section 4) is diagnosed, not fixed.** Two independent lines of evidence (Stage 3's detector fine-tuning, this update's 3x data scale-up) show the collapse is not solved by more training or more data — but no defense against it has been attempted yet.
 Building one (e.g. training-time augmentation with a differentiable purification proxy, or extending the PGD-hybrid perturbation to explicitly survive purification) is the natural next step and is not yet started.